 It is Friday afternoon, I get my bag, get my dance shoes, my stuff, the cake and food I made for the teachers, and off to Uppsala.
 Zouk weekend ahead!
 What happens in a Zouk weekend?
 Well, what happens is that you invite a teacher from outside, often an international teacher/teacher couple for study, social dance and some quality time together.
 So this is exactly what we do.
-Workshops, dinner togheter, sharing lodging with visitors from other cities, and dance, dance and dance until we drop (or the alarm goes!).
+Workshops, dinner together, sharing lodging with visitors from other cities, and dance, dance, and dance until we drop (or the alarm goes!).

 – Val: Val Clemente..

 – Both: Rio de Janeiro…

 What’s your favorite color?
 (Unanimous chuckle – this question becomes the internal joke of the whole weekend)

 – Val: My favorite color is black (laughter).

 – Vanessa: (touching her hair) My favorite color is red.

 How did you start dancing Zouk?
 Why?

 Val: It was yet another dance to learn, I wanted something with less energy and calmed.